-BIT/State Radio has been developing a formal radio training program during the 2012 calendar year.
+BIT/State Radio has continued the process of developing a formal radio training program during the 2013 calendar year.
 A train-the-trainer format will be used, and an initial curriculum developed was revamped after feedback from a trial class was held.
-A second trial session will be held late 2012 or early 2013, and once approved will be finalized and training will begin.
-Also during the year 2012 a Communications Field Operating Guide (CFOG) was developed with the assistance of the US Department of Homeland Security.
-This resource has been published and will be a valuable operational guide for radio users.
+A second trial session was be held in early 2013, and once approved will be finalized and training will begin.
+The field resource Communications Field Operating Guide (CFOG) continues to be distributed to first responders.